kukrimate/libmcp/readme.md

+NOTE: this project is unmaintained and has many known flaws.
+Please look elsewhere if you want to communicate with an MCP2210 chip.
+Or even better use a different IC as the MCP2210 is in many way the worst possible choice you can make.

 # libmcp2210
 User space library/driver for the Microchip MCP2210 USB to SPI master bridge.
 This repository includes both a library and a configuration tool for the MCP2210.